-However, there are also plenty of challenges inherent in working from home - many you'll never realize until you get started.
+However, there are also plenty of challenges inherent in working from home - many you'll never fully appreciate until you get started.
+The biggest challenge for many solopreneurs, myself included, is managing your time.

 This is how people think I work.
-I'm afraid nothing would ever get accomplished if this was my regular work space!
+I'm afraid nothing would ever get accomplished if the hammock in my back yard was my regular work space!

 When you start working from home, you may have visions of bringing your laptop out to your sunny backyard with a cool drink beside you, and lounging on your deck chair as you write up your marketing plans.